aeternity/protocol/oracles/oracle_transactions.md

 The response transaction is invalid if the TTL from the query has expired.

 The oracle pays the fee of the response transaction.
-The mininimum fee is determined by the response TTL from the query and the size of the response.
+The minimum fee is determined by the response TTL from the query and the size of the response.